ernesto-jimenez/gopherdex/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] `credit` must be a link to the author.
 - [ ] `license` must contain the license of the drawing.
 - [ ] optionally, you can write some content about the history of the drawing.

-It is your responsibility as contributor to make sure the information is accurate and the license of the drawing allows you to contribute it.
+- [ ] Author consents to the contribution of this gopher.